-Keith 'Mister' Jennings enters his second season as assistant men's basketball coach and first as head JV coach at Lees-McRae.
+Keith 'Mister' Jennings enters his third season as assistant men's basketball coach and first as head JV coach at Lees-McRae.

 “We continue to make great strides in turning around our men’s basketball program and today is no different.
 To be able to hire Keith and watch his relationship with Coach Steve Hardin grow, will be fun for all,” praised Vice President Director of Athletics and Club Sports Craig McPhail.
 “I am especially looking forward to the growth and development of our young men on our team as I see their progression reaching new heights.”

 Jennings is no stranger to success while playing in the National Basketball Association with the Golden State Warriors (1992-95) and the Denver Nuggets (1996-97).
 During his time at Golden State, Jennings was an assist machine while dishing out 614 while grabbing 248 rebounds.
 He shot 85.2% from the charity stripe and appeared in 164 games in three seasons.
 During the 1994-95 season, Jennings knocked down 75 three-pointers while amassing 589 points and turning in 1722 minutes.

 He earned All-Star accolades on four occasions while playing European Professional Basketball.
 He led Brandt Hagen (Germany) to a playoff appearance in 1991 before garnering the three-point champion award and a second round playoff appearance with Estudiantes (Spain) during the 1995-96 season.

 In 1999, Jennings was tabbed Player of the Year while playing for Le Man (France) and took his squad to the second round of the playoffs.